Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 The following chart shows DB's litigation reserves at quarter end (from the credit presentation):

-This was lower than the initial "ask" of the DOJ and within their capital limits, putting not only a floor under their financial instruments, but creating a tailwind.
+This was lower than the initial "ask" of the DOJ and within its capital limits, putting not only a floor under its financial instruments, but creating a tailwind.
 It is important to remember, however, that the bank still has to contend with Russia mirror trades, Asia hiring practices and probes over forex rates, ISDAfix, metals, SSA bonds, Treasuries and sanctions breaches.

 Finally, there are certain stipulations of which an investor in the additional tier 1 capital ("AT1") securities should be aware.
 These include (all emphasis mine, and yes, I realize this is a sizeable amount of information, but it is necessary to understand if one plans to invest in contingent capital securities):